 Visual Portfolio: Your visual portfolio should consist of 12-20 (including observational drawings (see below) pieces of your best and most recent work.
 It should consist of a variety of media and approaches.
 It can include assignment-based projects, self-directed work and sketchbook work, which often give us information on the applicant’s creative process.
 The portfolio does not need to be major-specific and can include any type of work including paintings, drawings, printmaking, sculpture, ceramics, etc. Please do not include work that copies photographs, uses the grid system or directly replicates any other artist's work (including replicating anime drawings, cartoons, or video game character designs).

 Photography: applicants to the photography program may submit a portfolio of 12-20 photographs or a visual portfolio as described above under “Visual Portfolio.”
 Photography applicants are not required to submit three to five observational drawings, however it is strongly encouraged as your first year at Pratt will include drawing, painting, sculpture.
 Portfolios must be uploaded at pratt.slideroom.com.
 A writing sample is not required.

 Construction Management: this program does not require a portfolio submission.

-Writing and Critical and Visual Studies, and B.A. in History of Art and Design: applicants are required to submit a writing portfolio with samples of their writing (no more than ten pages).
+Writing, Critical and Visual Studies, and B.A. in History of Art and Design: applicants are required to submit a writing portfolio with samples of their writing (no more than ten pages).
 Writing applicants may submit poetry, short stories, and excerpts from novels, articles, and essays.
 Please submit one example of analytical writing.
 We encourage you to submit several examples of your writing in different styles.
 If you submit poetry, you must also submit some prose.
 Critical and Visual Studies and B.A. in History of Art and Design applicants should submit examples of analytical writing.

 Writing samples must be uploaded to Slideroom at pratt.slideroom.com under Media as a pdf.
 If you are unable to create a pdf, please upload a word document under Attachments on Slideroom.